ninnghazad/dronetest/README.md

 Look around the source for examples on how to get stuff done.
 - Core:
   - Making sure minetest.* function can be savely called through coroutines (see current problems): https://github.com/minetest/minetest/issues/1709
-  - Drones need to spawn an invisible node when standing still, so we can interface them with other nodes, like mesecons stuff.
+  ~~- Drones need to spawn an invisible node when standing still, so we can interface them with other nodes, like mesecons stuff.~~
+  - Peripheral API
+  - Turn drones into peripherals and still have something like the drone.* api
   - Make recipes and crafting-hooks for computer and drone nodes.
   - Make drone diggable.
   - Make drone inventories persist restarts: https://github.com/minetest/minetest/issues/1696
-  - Integrate networking in event-queue.
+  - Integrate (wireless)networking in event-queue (just where digilines is not enough)
   - Better command-parser, with autocomplete.
   - Real GUI with charbased input in good refresh-rate.
   - Better shell, based on a better GUI. with color, and settable cursor-position, redraws...